389ds/389ds.github.io/docs/389ds/FAQ/replication-update-status.md

     "Error (4) Unable to parse the response to the startReplication extended operation.
 Replication is aborting."

- error, NSDS50_REPL_CONN_ERROR, "Unable to receive the response for a startReplication extended operation to consumer.
+    "Error (16) Unable to receive the response for a startReplication extended operation to consumer.
 Will retry later."

     "Error (0) Unable to obtain current CSN. " "Replication is aborting."